Q: Who May benefit from Osteopathic Manual Medicine (OMM)?

 Q: How safe is Osteopathy?

 A: Osteopathy is a very conservative treatment without the side effects of drugs, or the risks inherent in surgery.
-It is more conservative than epidurals or PRP, regenerative medicine, though those are considered conservative and very safe as well.
+It is even more conservative than epidurals or PRP & regenerative medicine, that are conservative and safe as well.

-A: Osteopathic treatment by Jackson Friedman, D.O. is gentle and sensitively applied.
+A: No. We are opening new neurologic patterns built on comfort and trust.
+Osteopathic treatment by Jackson Friedman, D.O. is gentle and sensitively applied.
 In this paradigm, any pain reduces gain.
+Discomfort reflexively inspires guarding that tightens tissue and suppresses the healthy circulation needed to facilitate healing.

 Q: Is Osteopathy only for treating pain and disease?

-A: Dr. Friedman treats athletes, dancers, and other healthy people looking to improve their athletic and proprioceptive capabilities and prevent injuries.
-Writers, artists, actors, and musicians may also benefit from treatments to enhance their craft.
+A: No. Dr. Friedman treats athletes, dancers, and other healthy people looking to improve their athletic and proprioceptive capabilities and prevent injuries.
+Writers, artists, actors, and musicians may also benefit from treatments to enhance their creativity and crafts.

 It is beneficial to pregnant mothers before and after delivery.

 Newborns, whether vaginal or C-section births may benefit from treatments.
-In my residency we treated newborns right after birth and in the NICU.
+In an NMM/OMM residency we treated newborns right after birth and in the NICU.